DFHack/dfhack/Readme.rst

 :civ-view-agreement:        Fixes overlapping text on the "view agreement" screen
 :nestbox-color:		    Fixes the color of built nestboxes
 :eggs-fertile:        Displays a fertility indicator on nestboxes
+:max-wheelbarrow:     Allows assigning more than 3 wheelbarrows to a stockpile

 fix-armory
 ----------